Fraud

 • Proceeds by manipulating or falsifying the evidence provided in a trial, generating an error in the Court, damaging the interests of another party or third parties.

-What is the penalty for a fraud offence?
+What is the penalty for a fraud offense?

 Basic fraud is punishable under Article 249 of the Criminal Code with a prison sentence of six months to three years if the amount defrauded does not exceed 400 euros.
-Otherwise, it is a misdemeanour, which does not carry a prison sentence.
+Otherwise, it is a misdemeanor that does not carry a prison sentence.

-The final penalty for the crime of fraud is set by the judge according to the amount defrauded, the relationship between the fraudster and the defrauded, the means used to defraud and the economic damage caused to the victim.
+The judge sets the final penalty for the crime of fraud according to the amount defrauded, the relationship between the fraudster and the cheated, the means used to trick, and the economic damage caused to the victim.

-If the assumptions established in article 250 of the Penal Code are met, the fraud is considered to be particularly serious and the penalties are from one to six years in prison and a fine of six to twelve months.
+If the assumptions established in Article 250 of the Penal Code are met, the fraud is considered particularly serious, and the penalties are from one to six years in prison and a fine of six to twelve months.

-When is the statute of limitations for a fraud offence?
+When is the statute of limitations for a fraud offense?

-According to current legislation, the statute of limitations for the basic offence of fraud, which is found in articles 248 and 249.1 of the Criminal Code, is 5 years.
-If the fraud is aggravated, the statute of limitations increases to ten years.
+According to current legislation, the statute of limitations for the basic offense of fraud, found in articles 248 and 249.1 of the Criminal Code, is five years.
+If the scam is aggravated, the statute of limitations increases to ten years.

 It should be borne in mind that these limitation periods are not timeless.
-They depend on and vary according to the rules in force between the date on which the offence was committed and the law in force at the time of the trial.
+They depend on and vary according to the rules in force between the date the offense was committed and the law in force at the time of the trial.

-The aggravating circumstance of abuse of trust or personal relationships in the offence of fraud
+The aggravating circumstance of abuse of trust or personal relationships in the offense of fraud

-The Criminal Division of the Supreme Court analyses in its Ruling 132/2021 of 15 February the appropriateness of the application of the aggravating circumstance of abuse of trust or personal relationships in the crime of fraud.
+The Criminal Division of the Supreme Court analyses in its Ruling 132/2021 of 15 February the appropriateness of applying the aggravating circumstance of abuse of trust or personal relationships in the crime of fraud.

-The Supreme Court considers that it is necessary to restrict its use, insofar as an additional element is required to understand that the abuse of trust that necessarily accompanies all deception in a fraud goes beyond what is usual in the crime of fraud.
+The Supreme Court considers it necessary to restrict its use insofar as an additional element is required to understand that the abuse of trust that necessarily accompanies all deception in a fraud goes beyond what is usual in the crime of fraud.

-In most cases, there is a personal relationship between the perpetrator of the fraud and the victim, and therefore an abuse of trust that is already included in the definition of the offence, so that convicting with the aggravating circumstance produces a bis idem, which means convicting twice for the same abuse of trust that is already included in the type of fraud.
+In most cases, there is a personal relationship between the perpetrator of the fraud and the victim, and therefore an abuse of trust that is already included in the definition of the offense, so that convicting with the aggravating circumstance produces bis idem, which means condemning twice for the same abuse of trust that is already included in the type of fraud.

-In order for the aggravating circumstance to be applied, the Supreme Court requires that the relationship between the fraudster and the victim be different from that which derives from the same deceitful relationship.
-The breach of trust that is inherent to the deceptive conduct must refer to a trust prior to and separate from the one that takes place as a presupposition of the commission of the fraud.
-In other words, there must be a breach of trust prior to the breach of trust deemed necessary to carry out the fraud.
+For the aggravating circumstance to be applied, the Supreme Court requires that the relationship between the fraudster and the victim be different from that which derives from the same deceitful relationship.
+The breach of trust inherent to the deceptive conduct must refer to a trust before and separate from the one that takes place as a presupposition of the commission of the fraud.
+In other words, there must be a breach of trust before the breach of trust is deemed necessary to carry out the scam.

-This means that, in order for the courts to consider that the aggravating circumstance exists, there must be a prior personal relationship between the fraudster and the defrauded, which gives the abuse a greater dimension and, consequently, a greater criminal reproach.
+This means that, for the courts to consider the aggravating circumstance, there must be a prior personal relationship between the fraudster and the defrauded, which gives the abuse a greater dimension and, consequently, a greater criminal reproach.

-The betrayed trust must have existed prior to the betrayal.
-If the trust is contemporary to the deception, insofar as it is established with the aim of deceiving in order to achieve a financial benefit, it does not constitute an aggravated fraud.
+The betrayed trust must have existed before the betrayal.
+Suppose the trust is contemporary to the deception insofar as it is established to deceive to achieve a financial benefit.
+In that case, it does not constitute an aggravated fraud.

-If you need a criminal lawyer in Barcelona specialised in resolving any problem related to the crime of fraud, please contact us.
+If you need a criminal lawyer in Barcelona who specializes in resolving any problem related to the crime of fraud, don’t hesitate to contact us.